mohnbroetchen2/AniShare/doc/index.rst

 **anishare** is a webservice for research institutes to share animals with the goal to minimize animal usage.

+It has been developed by Holger Dinkel at the `Leibniz institute for aging research <http://leibniz-fli.de>`_ in Jena.
 This django app is meant to be used by researchers who want to share research animals with their colleagues.
-The basic idea is that animals are bred for experiments.
-However, often, not all parts of the animal are used or sometimes an experiment gets cancelled for whatever reason.
+The basic idea is that animals are bred for experiments; however, often, not all parts of the animal are used or sometimes an experiment gets cancelled for whatever reason.
 By sharing animals within the institute, less animals in total have to be sacrificed for research.